RAprogramm/masterror/docs/wiki/patterns-and-troubleshooting.md

 1. Log errors at the boundary with `tracing::error!`, including `kind`, `code`, and `retry` metadata.
-2. Attach upstream errors via `with_context`.
+2. Attach upstream errors via `with_context` to preserve shared `Arc` handles and reuse upstream diagnostics.
 When you need additional metadata, derive your error type with fields annotated using `#[provide]` from `masterror::Error`.

 ```rust
 #[tracing::instrument(skip(err))]